gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 As a developer, you must ship the documentation with the code of the feature that you are creating or updating.
 The documentation is an essential part of the product.
-Technical writers are happy to help, as requested and planned on a feature by feature basis.
+Technical writers are happy to help, as requested and planned on an issue-by-issue basis.

 - New and edited docs should be included in the MR introducing the code, and planned in the issue that proposed the feature.
 However, if the new or changed doc requires extensive collaboration or conversation, a separate, linked issue can be used for the planning process.
+We are trying to avoid using a separate MR, so the docs stay with the code, but the Technical Writing team is interested in discussing any potential exceptions that may be suggested.
-- Use the [Documentation guidelines](index.md), as well as other resources linked from there, including the [Structure and template](structure.md) page, [Style Guide](styleguide.md), and [Markdown Guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/).
+- Use the [Documentation guidelines](index.md), as well as other resources linked from there, including the Documentation [Structure and template](structure.md) page, [Style Guide](styleguide.md), and [Markdown Guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/).
 - If you need any help to choose the correct place for a doc, discuss a documentation idea or outline, or request any other help, ping the Technical Writer for the relevant [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages)